-In February, the Federal Government made changes to the law relating to country of origin claims.
-For ‘Made in Australia’ claims, the 50% cost of production test has been removed and there is a new definition of ‘substantial transformation’.
+In February 2017, the Federal Government made changes to the law relating to country of origin claims.
+For ‘Made in Australia’ claims, the 50% cost of production test was removed and the definition of ‘substantial transformation’ was changed.

-Australian Made Campaign Limited (AMCL) is in the process of changing the rules for using the Australian Made logo so that they are again consistent with the law.
-We expect final approval of the changes in early August.
+As a result of this, Australian Made Campaign Limited (AMCL) updated the rules for using the Australian Made logo to ensure consistency with the law.
+These changes were approved in August 2017.

 The new definition of ‘substantial transformation’ focuses more on the imported content of a product than the previous definition.
 Some products which previously met the substantial transformation test will no longer do so, meaning that they will no longer qualify to carry the Australian Made logo.